JoshuaLelon/LikeThese/implementation_docs/phase_7.md

 ### Checklist
 [x] Track the end of the current video and automatically load the next recommended video from Firestore.
 [x] Seamlessly replay or skip to next content upon video completion.
-[ ] Optionally store "autoplay" events in Firestore (for analytics).

 ### Warnings
 - Ensure Firestore read rules permit fetching the next video.